-Based on the average cost for each cost component and the adjustment for fuel explained in the previous section, we determined the cost profile for a conventional taxi and a wheelchair accessible taxi in the Melbourne metropolitan, urban and large regional zones in 2022.
+Based on the average cost for each cost component and the adjustment for fuel explained in the previous section, we determined the cost profile for a conventional taxi and a wheelchair accessible taxi in the Melbourne Metropolitan and Urban and Large Regional Zones in 2022.
 The cost profile for a conventional taxi is set out in Table B.3 and for a wheelchair accessible taxi in Table B.4.

 We then used the cost profile to determine the cost share for each cost component.
 To do this, we divided the cost for each cost component by the total operating cost.
 Tables B.3 and B.4 show the cost share both excluding driver labour and including driver labour.
 The results including driver labour are based on a 55:45 revenue sharing arrangement.
-The 55 per cent driver share is the minimum mandated by the Victorian government.69
+The 55 per cent driver share is the current minimum mandated by the Victorian government.